AravindhDeivaG/Aravindh-Deiva-G/README.md

-# abb_irb140_support
+# abb_irb140 cobot simulation environment

-ABB irb 140 robot support package, for ROS Visualizer.
+ABB irb 140 cobot simulation environment with a matlab application to control the bots

 This package contains the collision and visual models, as well as the URDF and xacro files.